johnjezl/Tile-Swap/README.md

 ## Disclosures

 This game was completely vibe coded usig Claude Code 2.0.1.
-The prompts used are included in the file 'Claude Code Prompts'
+The prompts used are included in the file 'CLAUDE CODE SESSION.md'

 ## Requirements